Mayanwolfe/exercise_finder_unstyled/README.md

 This app was built as an educational exercise on my stream on 05/11/2025.
 It uses only HTML and Javascript, with Supabase as the backend database.
-If you want the version of this app that is styled with Bootstrap, go here: LINK TBD
+If you want the version of this app that is styled with Bootstrap, go here: https://github.com/Mayanwolfe/exercise_finder_styled

 You are welcome to fork this code to use for your own projects or portfolio.